ibm-cloud-docs/resiliency/bcdr-approaches.md

 ### VMware Services on IBM Cloud
 {: #VMwareonIBMCloud}

 IBM Cloud recommends the use of Veeam to back up VMware services on IBM Cloud.
-Veeam on IBM Cloud is offered as an add-on service for this purpose, although the Veeam on IBM Cloud serivce itself is operated via Veeam – in other words, it is essentially a third party service, supported directly by Veeam.
+Veeam on IBM Cloud is offered as an add-on service for this purpose, although the Veeam on IBM Cloud serivce itself is operated via Veeam – in other words, it is a third party service, supported directly by Veeam.

 The service can be deployed on either a Bare Metal Server (the only choice for Regulated Workloads), a public Windows Server-based VSI or a Windows Server VM in the VMware management cluster.